MGabr/glint-fmpair/README.md

     spark-submit --num-executors num-servers --executor-cores server-cores --class glint.Main /path/to/compiled/Glint-FMPair.jar spark

-The parameter server master will be started on the driver and the drivers IP will be written to the log output.
+The parameter server master will be started on the driver and the master IP will be written to the log output.
 Pass this IP as `parameterServerHost` to connect to these parameter servers from the Glint-FMPair Spark application.

 ## Spark parameters